 The Board of Trustees also has oversight of two Defined Contribution plans.
-The 401(a) Plan was established for employees who were hired or rehired on or after July 1, 2006.
+The 401(a) Plan is a closed plan.
 The 457 Plan is optional and allows employees to save for retirement by deferring a percentage of their pay on a pretax basis.
 The Defined Contribution Plans' financial transactions are not recorded in the RRS's accounting system.
 Therefore, these programs are not included in the RRS's financial statements.
 Additional information about the 401(a) Defined Contribution Plan is provided in the statistical section of this report.